On This Page:

 This guide was designed to provide a thorough understanding of the latest smart home technology, and suggestions for specific software and devices that can be incorporated into a home to accommodate each of seven of the most common types of disabilities: hearing difficulty, vision difficulty, speech/language difficulty, cognitive difficulty or memory loss, ambulatory difficult, arthritis, and self-care/independent living difficulty.

-If you or a loved one struggle with daily home living due to a disability, this guide will offer inspiration and actionable advice for opportunities to make your home life more comfortable and convenient through use of the latest smart home technology.
+If you or a loved one struggle with daily home living due to a disability, this guide will offer inspiration and actionable advice for opportunities to make your home life more comfortable and convenient through the use of the latest smart home technology.
 To help you plan, no matter your financial situation, we’ve indicated for each product if the solution will accommodate a low ($), moderate ($$), or high smart home budget ($$$).

 The term smart home covers a wide range of home-based technology that is integrated between devices using an Internet connection.
 From the home dweller’s perspective, a smart home provides comfort, security, safety, accessibility, energy efficiency, and convenience through the use of appliances, lighting, electronic equipment, heating and cooling systems, entertainment systems, and home security solutions.
 In a smart home, all such devices can be controlled remotely by any desktop computer or mobile device with Internet access, or preset using a pre-defined preferential schedule.
 They can even be customized on a room-by-room basis.
 Many smart home solutions can also accept voice commands for the ultimate in-home convenience.

 Smart homes are becoming a large component of a digital phenomenon known as the Internet of Things (IoT).
 The IoT refers to all those devices that are interconnected and identifiable to one another through digital networks.
-Think of your smart watch talking to your home security system via the Internet.
+Think of your smartwatch talking to your home security system via the Internet.
 As technology continues to advance, it’s predicted that such interconnectivity will become the norm, and will continue to be a necessity for individuals who struggle with daily home-related activities due to age or disability.

-Believe it or not, the catalyst for smart home technology preceded the twenty first century.
+Believe it or not, the catalyst for smart home technology preceded the twenty-first century.
 It all began in 1975 when a Scottish company developed a product known as X10.
 X10 allowed compatible products to “talk” to one another using a home’s electrical system.
 The X10 allowed for such conveniences as turning off a lamp in the bedroom while seated in the living room.
 Though using what we would today consider a primitive technology system, fundamentally the X10 aimed to deliver many of the conveniences smart home technology companies aim for today.

 At one time, smart homes and smart home devices were thought to be only obtainable by the wealthy, and only desirable by the tech-savvy, such as Bill Gates who spent over $100 million building his smart home outside Seattle, Washington.
 Aside from interest in smart home features purely for the cool-factor that they offer digital-trend setters, smart home technology is gaining in popularity among those who want to optimize their home to ensure safety, energy efficiency or leverage technology to overcome the hurdles of home-living in the face of a disability.

 For many years, the pinnacle of smart home innovation was Bill Gates’ $100 million creation.
 At Gates’ smart home, everyone is pinned with an electronic tracking chip.
-As one travels through the home, lights turn on ahead of you, and fade as you leave a room behind.
+As one travels through the home, lights turn on ahead of you and fade as you leave a room behind.
 Your favorite music, or the television show you’re watching, will follow you from room to room.
 Perhaps most impressively, if two individuals enter the same room, the smart system will attempt to compromise on settings it believes both occupants will enjoy.

 While Gates’ home may have paved the way for smart home innovation, advancements in smart home technology are being made annually.
 According to Kigo, a vacation rental software company, 10 percent of U.S. broadband households intend to purchase a smart thermostat in the next year.
 Even more impressive?
 Kigo advises that global smart home connected appliances are expected to reach 223 million units by 2020.
 While smart home technology used to be the focus of only techy start-ups, it is now being adopted by more established entities, such as Amazon, that launched “Alexa,” its intelligent personal assistant smart home device in 2014 that integrates with its Echo smart speaker.
 What follows are some of the key milestones in modern smart home innovation.
 Click here to view a full interactive smart home timeline from Mashable: